Let the kids believe? Some people in our lives think we should be ‘honest’ with our kids and not encourage them to believe in Santa, a mythical man.

 For the sake of his brothers, and the wonderful innocence and enjoyment they find in believing in make believe, we are working hard to keep the magic alive and let the kids believe.

 Bring Magic Into Your House, And Let The Kids Believe!

-The kids search for him in the morning, but are careful not to touch him, as he loses his magic if children touch him.
+But we warn the kids to be careful not to touch him, as he loses his magic if children touch him.

 The other fun tradition we have to keep the magic alive is The Santa Video.

-I am sure that many of you reading this won’t agree with our practices to keep the magic in Christmas, but we are having fun with it, and so are our children!
+I am sure that many of you reading this won’t agree with our practices to keep the magic in Christmas?
+But we are having fun with it, and so are our children!